 My fascination with fermentation led to making yogurt at home.
 I am not going to claim that homemade yogurt is far more delicious than storebought, but we do control the ingredients and processing.

 We used the Dash Greek Yogurt Maker with great success for a couple of years, but it only made about 3 cups of yogurt.
-That doesn’t last long around here with our resident pescatarian always on the prowl for healthy snacks.
+That doesn’t last long around here with our resident pescatarian always on the prowl for snacks.
 When the Instant Pot joined our batterie de cuisine, we began using it to make larger quantities of homemade yogurt.

 Besides the Instant Pot, I recommend: